Nadben/Emotion-Detector/README.md

 # Emotion-Detector
-Deep neural network to predict 8 emotions (Fear, Anger, Happiness, disgust, contempt, neutral etc.) using Keras and openCV.
+Deep neural network based on SimpleNet V2 to predict 8 emotions (Fear, Anger, Happiness, Disgust, Contempt, Neutral, Sadness etc.) using Keras and OpenCV.
+The dataset used is a reduced version of AffectNet.